siddharthroy12/Gravity-Sandbox/README.md

 Gravity sandbox is a simple gravity simulator based on Newton's law of universal gravitation.

-It's a web-based simulation so need to install anything, just visit [the website](https://gravity-sandbox.netlify.app/) to play the game
+It's a web-based simulation so no need to install anything, just visit [the website](https://gravity-sandbox.netlify.app/) to play the game

 ## Controls